scottastone/ipchecker/README.md

 ## ipchecker
-Check any IPv4 address against ipinfo.io's great API
+Check any IPv4 address against ipinfo.io's API

 # Usage
-`python main.py <ip>`
+`python check.py <ip>`

+or

+`python check.py <file_with_ips.txt>`
+- One IP per line.
+If you include port information (e.g. 8.8.8.8:53) it will be stripped.